To ensure the Norfolk Makers Festival continues to be

 sources, marketing, PR, refreshments and Wi-Fi, plus support and advice.
 Also,

-the Festival producer, a marketing team and trained events staff.
+the input of the Festival producer, a marketing team and trained events staff.

 of the public from 10am–4pm on your allocated days.